The following courses are highly recommended for all SAFE positions:

 All staff will be responsible for:

-• Attending quarterly SAFE Staff Retreats.
+• Actively participating in and contributing to quarterly SAFE Staff Retreats.

 • Creating a budget and proposal for each activity/event or strategy.